 Simple sausage roll type snack with a spicy mashed potato and pea filling.

-- 6 medium kestral potatoes, boiled and mashed with a little butter
+- 6 medium kestral potatoes, boiled and mashed with a little butter or dairy free spread

 - 1 heaped tsp spicy curry paste (I used Patak's Balti Paste)